vocascan/documentation/docs/vocascan-server/run-programmatically.md

 # Run programmatically

-We also provide a way to integrate the vocascan-server directly into your nodeJS application.
-This could be useful if you want to run vocascan-server from inside of your electron client.
+We also provide a way to integrate the vocascan-server directly into your NodeJS application.
+This could be useful if you want to run vocascan-server within of your electron client.

 ## 1. Install via npm